exasol/udf-debugging-java/README.md

 System property: `test.debug`

 This module instructs the UDF JVMs to connect to a Java debugger listening on the default port 8000 on you machine, running the tests.

+### Code Coverage

+System property: `test.coverage`

+This module installs a jacoco agent to the UDF JVM and receives the execution data using a TCP socket.

+This module requires some maven configuration.
+Use the [project-keeper's](https://github.com/exasol/project-keeper-maven-plugin) `udf_coverage` module to verify it.

 ## Additional Information